-In order to receive priority status and take advantage of several benefits, drivers and teams are encouraged to register and can obtain more information clicking here.
+In order to receive priority status and take advantage of several benefits, drivers and teams are required to register and can obtain more information clicking here.
 A registration fee applies.

-There are several, from the extensive television coverage on Eurosport, the opportunity to take part on several legendary rallies in a number of key markets across Europe, exposure on the championship’s dedicated website, www.fiaerc.com, Facebook page and Twitter feed, plus the support of the expert team from Eurosport Events onsite at every round and available away from rallies including a championship co-ordinator, sporting manager and press officer.
+There are several, from the extensive television coverage on Eurosport and other networks around the world, the opportunity to take part on several legendary rallies in a number of key markets across Europe, exposure on the championship’s dedicated website, www.fiaerc.com, Facebook page and Twitter feed, plus the support of the expert team from Eurosport Events onsite at every round and available away from rallies including a championship co-ordinator, sporting manager and press officer.

 Press enquiries should be addressed to firstname.lastname@example.org, television and media rights enquiries should go to email@example.com, while all for all other enquiries contact firstname.lastname@example.org.